greenm01/ec4x/docs/ec4x_specs.md

 # XY\.0 Economics

-The standard unit of account in EC4X is Monero (XMR), i.e. money.
+The standard unit of account in EC4X the Production Point (PP).

 The power of a House is fueled by economic might, which in turn is a function of population growth and gains in science and technology.

-XMR settle near instantaneously on the inter-dimensional Phoenix network.
+Production points settle near instantaneously on the inter-dimensional Phoenix network.
 (All comms and data transfers are instantaneous.
 Don't question; it's magic).

 ## XY\.1 Principles

-**Population Unit (PU)**: A unit of population that provides 1 XMR of productivity to the House.
+**Population Unit (PU)**: A unit of population that provides 1 production point of productivity to the House.

 **Population Transfer Unit (PTU)**: A quantity of people and their associated cost of cargo and equipment required to colonize a planet.
 One PTU is approximately 50k souls.

 The relationship between PSU and PU is exponential.
 As the population grows the laws of diminishing returns take effect and the amount of production generated per individual is reduced.
 People are doing less work while the colony continues to slowly gain wealth.
 Think of gains in efficiency, productivity, and quality of life.

-This model is disinflationary; inflation asymptotically approaches zero over time, i.e. Monero.
+This model is disinflationary; inflation asymptotically approaches zero over time.

 Reckless fiat monetary policy left the former Empire in ruins.
 Demagoguery, excessive money printing, deficit spending, out of control socialist entitlements, and simple greed by bureaucratic elites led directly to revolution and collapse.
 The Empire cannibalized itself from the inside out.
 As Duke your obligation is to rebuild from the ashes and lead your House to prosperity.